Pope Gregory XVI: Governance of the papal states

-Gregory XVI and Cardinal Lambruschini opposed basic technological innovations such as gas lighting and railways, believing that they would promote commerce and increase the power of the bourgeoisie, leading to demands for liberal reforms which would undermine the monarchical power of the Pope over central Italy.
-Gregory XVI in fact banned railways in the Papal States, calling them chemins d'enfer ("road to hell", a play on the French for railroad, chemin de fer, literally "iron road").
+Some authors from a much later period, publishing accounts without any verifiable proof, claim that Gregory XVI and Cardinal Lambruschini opposed basic technological innovations such as gas lighting and railways, believing that they would promote commerce and increase the power of the bourgeoisie, leading to demands for liberal reforms which would undermine the monarchical power of the Pope over central Italy.
+Gregory XVI is believed by some to have banned railways in the Papal States, with apocryphal accounts claiming he called them chemins d'enfer ("road to hell", a play on the French for railroad, chemin de fer, literally "iron road") - however, there is no document or public statement from the Pope banning or saying anything of the sort.
+Evidence suggests that railway projects were just postponed for purely economic reasons, as the papal territory was mountainous, making railroads more expensive than in other countries, in addition to the need to import iron and coal from abroad, which at the time would have crippled state finances.
+Only years later, already under Pius IX, with the increase in global production and supply of commodities, did imports become viable for the state budget and railways were built.

-The insurrections at Viterbo in 1836, in various parts of the Legations in 1840, at Ravenna in 1843 and at Rimini in 1845, were followed by wholesale executions and draconian sentences of hard labour and exile, but they did not bring the unrest within the Papal States under the control of the authorities.
+The insurrections at Viterbo in 1836, in various parts of the Legations in 1840, caused by the salt wars at Ravenna in 1843 and at Rimini in 1845, were followed by wholesale executions and draconian sentences of hard labour and exile, but they did not bring the unrest within the Papal States under the control of the authorities.
 Gregory XVI made great expenditures for defensive, architectural and engineering works, having a monument to Pope Leo XII built by Giuseppe Fabris in 1837.
 He also lavished patronage on such scholars as Angelo Mai, Giuseppe Mezzofanti, and Gaetano Moroni.
 This largesse, however, significantly weakened the finances of the Papal States.